FarisR99/Anime4K-Encoder/README.md

 ## **[Optional]** Encoding ffmpeg progressbar

-To get a overview of your current encoding of ffmpeg you may install the [ffmpeg-progressbar-cli](https://github.com/sidneys/ffmpeg-progressbar-cli)
+To get an overview of your current encoding of ffmpeg, you may install the [ffmpeg-progressbar-cli](https://github.com/sidneys/ffmpeg-progressbar-cli)

 ```
 npm install --global ffmpeg-progressbar-cli
 ```

-*Don't worry the script will also work with normal ffmpeg.*
+*Don't worry, the script will also work with normal ffmpeg.*

 ## Misc